clamity-toolbox/clamity-guide/docs/index.md

 ### Contributions

-Contributions are welcome with the expectation that you're consistent with the practices and structure of the toolkit (and please be using it before you request a change to improve it).
+Contributions are welcome with the expectation that you're consistent with the practices and structure of the toolkit.
 Create your fork and submit PR's as desired.
 And thanks for helping out!